datchung/blog-posts/2021/2021-03-01_React JS Basics/Post.md

 export default RestaurantListItem;
 ```

 When you click on a restaurant box, you should be taken to a page that displays the individual restaurant information.
+Clicking on the Back button will take you to the previous page.

 | ![Individual restaurant page](router.PNG) |
 |:--:|